 The first book of the Bible, Genesis, talks about the world’s creation.
 Everything in God’s creation was good, but the first two human beings, Adam and Eve, made the decision to disobey God (Genesis 3:1-9).
 This decision led to humankind’s exile from paradise and introduced sin into the world.

-Throughout the Old Testament, sacrifices atoned for Israel’s sins, but they couldn’t completely deal with them.
+Throughout the Old Testament (first part of the Bible), animal sacrifices paid the debt for Israel’s sins, but they couldn’t completely deal with them.
 The author of the New Testament book of Hebrews says:

 The law is only a shadow of the good things that are coming — not the realities themselves.
 For this reason it can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.
 Otherwise, would they not have stopped being offered?